bsmith89/strain-corr/doc/manuscript/manuscript.md

 We updated the pangenome database construction and gene annotation process as well as the profiling algorithm, and describe these in the Methods section below.
+In each sample, MIDAS quantifies the depth of the genes in each species' pangenome.

-In order to further refine pangenome profiles for individual samples into gene content estimates for specific strains, we designed StrainPGC, a novel algorithm that integrates data from multiple samples to overcome the limitations of pangenome profiling for characterizing intraspecific variation (Fig. 1A-C).
+In order to further refine these pangenome profiles for individual samples into gene content estimates for specific strains, we designed StrainPGC, a novel method that integrates data from multiple metagenomes to overcome the limitations of pangenome profiling for characterizing intraspecific variation (Fig. 1A-C).
 For each species, StrainPGC takes in pangenome profiles and two other inputs, a list of species marker genes, and a list of
 "strain-pure" samples for each of the desired strains.
-The StrainPGC algorithm can be summarized as follow: first, the overall species depth across all samples is estimated based on the the mean depth of the provided marker genes.
+The StrainPGC algorithm can be summarized as follow: first, the overall species depth in each sample is estimated based on the the mean depth of the provided marker genes.
 Next, based on this depth, "species-free" samples are identified as those where the species is below a minimum detection limit (in this work TODOx).
 Then, separately for each strain, two statistics are calculated for each gene (Fig. 1C).